CStorgaard/PrakProg/exam/README.md

 Shows the O(n) relation between number of nodes placed and the evaluation time in ns.

 error.svg
-Shows the error between the function f(x) = x + 0.2sin(5x) and the interpolated values, gaps can be seen at node values as we are in log space and error there is 0.
+Shows the absolute error between the function f(x) = x + 0.2sin(5x) and the interpolated values, error goes as expected to 0 at node values.
+Oscillatory behaviour can be seen for both, where linear exact is better at edges, constant exact has smaller error at middle values.

 ## 5. Complexity and Properties
 Precompute weights: O(n)